zsparal/api-documentation/source/orders/handling-discounts.rst

 ==================

 Using the :doc:`Orders API </orders/overview>` you can pass the full details of your customers' orders to Mollie.
-Of course in some cases you might want to give the customer a discount.
+Of course, in some cases you might want to give the customer a discount.
 This document describes how you can pass various types of discounts and promotions.

 2-for-1 type promotions
 ^^^^^^^^^^^^^^^^^^^^^^^
-You may want to offer 2-for-1 type promotions, or other promotions where the consumer gets a certain percentage off if they buy multiple of the same product.
+You may want to offer 2-for-1 type promotions, or other promotions where the customer gets a certain percentage off if they buy multiple units of the same produc of the same product.
 In such cases, your customer gets some part of the order line for free.

 You can do this using the ``discountAmount`` property on the ``lines`` array.

-An example of an order line for a 2-for-1 type promotion:
+Here's an example of an order line that has a 2-for-1 type promotion:

 .. code-block:: json
    :linenos: